VictoriaStetskevych/projects/01_layoffs_alex_the_analyst/README.md

 Result: there are 2 companies that have extra space at the beginning.
 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects_from_internet/refs/heads/main/01_layoffs_alex_the_analyst/images/03_company.png)

-To fix it we are going to use a TRIM function to delete spaces and we will update data file.
+To fix it I use a TRIM function to delete spaces and after that I update my data file.
 ```sql
 UPDATE layoffs_staging2
 SET company = TRIM(company)